rtsundland/plex/README.md

-This documents the information I have been able to collect regarding getting NVIDIA decoding working in Plex.
+This documents the information I have been able to collect regarding getting NVIDIA decoding working in Plex within a Docker container.
 The  information is available other places, so I'm not providing or discovering some brand new process... this was my attempt to build some documentation for my own personal use on how to make it happen from one spot.